bcgov/issuer-kit/README.md

 * unset the `EXISTING_SCHEMA_ID` environment variable from the `identity-controller` deployment/container.
 This will tell it to generate a new schema definition associated with the current DID.

-**Please Note:** if you are planning on using Identity Kit in your own production-like environment - regardless of wether you will be re-using the BCGov schema or creating your own - you may want to update the `AGENT_WALLET_SEED` environment variable with a unique value used only by your agent/organization rather than using the default value used for demo purposes.
+:information_source: If you are planning on using Identity Kit in your own production-like environment - regardless of wether you will be re-using the BCGov schema or creating your own - you may want to update the `AGENT_WALLET_SEED` environment variable with a unique value used only by your agent/organization rather than using the default value used for demo purposes.